 - Start ArcGIS Pro.

-The Properties dialog box appears.
+The Properties dialog box appears with the Manage tab active.

 The fields to record user name and date information are filled in with predefined settings.
+Learn more about how user names and values are recorded.

 - Click OK to accept all the default or predefined settings.